ucsd-cse11-s20/exam2/README.md

 1. Consider the `mystery` method in the `ArrayExamples` class.
 Write a comment above this method describing what it does in a *single* English sentence.
 2. Write a test for `mystery` which calls it with an input **other than** `null` for `nums` which causes an exception when run.
 Write this test as a field named `taskTwoTest` in `ArrayExamples`.
-3. Change the `mystery` method so that **no inputs** can cause an exception to be thrown, and the method instead returns an empty array for those invalid inputs.
+3. Change the `mystery` method so that **no inputs** can cause an exception to be thrown, and the method instead returns an empty array for the inputs that caused exceptions on the original version.
 Note that you must _modify_ this method, not write a new method.
 You may only use Java constructs we have learned in this class, and you must ensure that mystery's behavior does not change on valid inputs.
+You can always go back to the web page for the starter code to see the original version if you make edits and want to see the original again.

 ### Task 3

 1. In the file `ExamplesSearch.java`, add a new class called `AllQuery` implementing `ImageQuery`.
 It should have a field of type `ImageQuery[]` and a corresponding constructor to initialize that field.
-Its `matches` method should return true when _all_ of the queries in the list match the given image.
-If the query array is empty, `matches` should return `true` on all inputs.
+Its `matches` method should return `true` when _all_ of the queries in the list match the given image.
+If the query array is empty, `matches` should return `true` for any `ImageData`.

-2. Create at least three `AllQuery`s with arrays of size 1, 3 and 5, each containing different queries.
+2. Create three `AllQuery`s with arrays of size 1, 3 and 5, each containing different queries.
 Demonstrate using each query's `matches` method on at least two different `ImageData` inputs, once returning `true` and once returning `false`.
 So at least 6 tests in total.
+(You can and should write _more_ tests than this to ensure that the class works as you expect, but this is what we'll check for).

 ### Task 4 – Video